-The Entry Exit System (EES) registers crossings of the EU’s external borders
+The Entry/Exit System (EES) to register travellers at the EU’s external borders

-The purpose of the system is to improve the quality of border checks of third-country nationals and, in particular, to help identify those who are staying in the Schengen area illegally.
+The purpose of the EES is to improve the quality of border checks of third-country nationals and, in particular, to help identify those who are staying in the Schengen area illegally.
 The system will also help in combating, detecting and investigating terrorism and other serious crime.
-The intention is to end the stamping of passports after a six-month transition period following the system’s introduction.

 The data of third-country nationals is registered in the system when they first enter the Schengen area.
 Such data includes: